kris3c/kris3c.github.io/writeup/README.md

 # WriteUp Space Welcomes You!

-In this space you will get a binch of writeups for differnt challeneges.
+In this space you will get a binch of writeups for diffrent challeneges.

 ## Table of Content